Huhngoku/ADVOCATE/README.md

 This executable can be used as your new go envirement e.g. with `./go run main.go` or `./go build`.

-In some cases it is necessary to set the GOROOT environment variable to the path of the `./go` executable, e.g. with
+It is necessary to set the GOROOT environment variable to the path of the `./go` executable, e.g. with
 ```
 export GOROOT=$HOME/dedego/go-patch/
 ```